asalber/asalber.github.io/calculus/manual/ordinary-differential-equations.md

 **Example**.
 If we assume in the previous example that the temperature of the surrounding medium is $T_a=0$ ºC and the cooling constant of the body is $k=1$, the general solution of the differential equation is
 \\[T(t)=Ce^t,\\]
 that is a family of integral curves.
-From all of them, only the one that passes through the point $(0,5)$ corresponds to the particular solution of the previous initial value problem.
+Among all of them, only the one that passes through the point $(0,5)$ corresponds to the particular solution of the previous initial value problem.

 <img class="img-center" src="img/ode/integral_curves.svg" alt="Area of a positive function" width="350">